Content on this page was generated by AI and has not been manually reviewed.

 Do I really need a VPN if I use HTTPS everywhere?

 HTTPS helps protect data in transit, but a VPN adds a privacy layer by masking your IP, preventing DNS leaks, and protecting you on untrusted networks.
 For true edge-free privacy, a VPN is still valuable.
-Adguard edge extension for privacy, ad blocking, and safe browsing on any device

 Can I use a VPN with Microsoft Edge?